kubear05/Power-BI-Solution-Template/README.md

   * systemusermanagementmap
   * territory
 3. Configure the SQL Server Agent Jobs
-  1. Open the Properties of the newly created "Save credential" SQL Server Agent job.
-Edit the job at the "Encrypt" step.
+  1. Open the Properties of the newly created "Save credential" job and edit the job at the "Encrypt" step.
   2. Edit the following line to include your Scribe password: `$pwd_plain = "put_password here, run, then set this back to an empty string`
   3. Run the "Data load and processing" job to pull data from your source or create a schedule for when it should run.